amis-erc20/amisdex/_posts/2017-10-21-how-kiwiex-compares-other-exchanges.md

 ### Gas Costs for Adding Orders

-This is where KIWI Exchange currently suffers, particularly for smaller orders and volatile markets - because everything happens on-chain, placing orders costs gas, even if they don't get matched.
+This is where AMIS Exchange currently suffers, particularly for smaller orders and volatile markets - because everything happens on-chain, placing orders costs gas, even if they don't get matched.

 We're confident though that the Ethereum Foundation and other Ethereum developers will make Ethereum transactions faster, cheaper, and more scalable - making this less and less of a problem.

 ### Trading Fees

-- KIWI Exchange - 0.2% on liquidity taken (applied per order)
+- AMIS Exchange - 0.2% on liquidity taken (applied per order)
 - EtherDelta - 0.30% on liquidity taken (applied per order)
 - 0x - relayer fees are a bit of an unknown at the time of writing
 - Centralized exchanges - typically up to 0.20% on trades depending on monthly volume

 ### Transparency and Fairness

-KIWI Exchange does well here - all our source code can be examined on github, and the smart contract enforces price-time priority for orders.
+AMIS Exchange does well here - all our source code can be examined on github, and the smart contract enforces price-time priority for orders.
 There's no special treatment for preferred clients or any way to spoof orders that aren't backed by real funds.
-KIWI Exchange is somewhat reliant on the fairness of the Ethereum miners though.
+AMIS Exchange is somewhat reliant on the fairness of the Ethereum miners though.

 EtherDelta loses out a little here for not making source available for their user interface or their order book maintenance code.
 It is somewhat vulnerable to market abuse such as spoofing, since clients can place more orders into the book than they have funds to cover.

 The 0x protocol is commendably open, but there are some question marks around how unfair practices such as spoofing and front-running can be prevented by relayers.
-Building a decentralized, trustless system is hard - that's why KIWI Exchange would rather let the Etherum Foundation do that, instead of inventing a new protocol layer above it.
+Building a decentralized, trustless system is hard - that's why AMIS Exchange would rather let the Etherum Foundation do that, instead of inventing a new protocol layer above it.

 Centralized exchanges tend to be rather secretive about how they operate, and certainly there have been cases of centralized exchanges reporting inflated trading volumes and giving certain clients preferential access.